Contact: Mercer Feedback

 , New York

-Mercer is a global consulting leader in talent, health, retirement, and investments.
-Mercer helps clients around the world advance the health, wealth, and performance of their most vital asset – their people.
-Mercer’s more than 20,000 employees are based in 42 countries, and the firm operates in over 140 countries.
-Mercer is a wholly owned subsidiary of Marsh & McLennan Companies (NYSE: MMC), a global team of professional services companies offering clients advice and solutions in the areas of risk, strategy, and human capital.
-With over 53,000 employees worldwide and annual revenue exceeding $11 billion, Marsh & McLennan Companies is also the parent company of Marsh, a global leader in insurance broking and risk management; Guy Carpenter, a global leader in providing risk and reinsurance intermediary services; and Oliver Wyman, a global leader in management consulting.
+Mercer is a global leader in human resource consulting and related services.
+The firm works with clients to solve their most complex human capital issues by designing and helping manage health, retirement and other benefits.
+Mercer’s 20,000 employees are based in more than 40 countries.
+Mercer is a wholly-owned subsidiary of Marsh & McLennan Companies (NYSE: MMC), a global team of professional services companies offering clients advice and solutions in the areas of risk, strategy and human capital.
+With 52,000 employees worldwide and annual revenue exceeding $10 billion, Marsh & McLennan Companies is also the parent company of Marsh, a global leader in insurance broking and risk management; Guy Carpenter, a global leader in providing risk and reinsurance intermediary services; and Oliver Wyman, a global leader in management consulting.
 For more information, visit www.mercer.com.
 Follow Mercer on Twitter @MercerInsights.